Otavie/AltSchool-Assignment-Solutions-NodeJs/Assignment-2/README.md

 ### Inventory Information Management

-The API server is dedicated to managing inventory information for various items.
+The API server is dedicated to managing inventory information for various items (in this case and for the purpose of the tasks at hand, we focused on **Apple Laptop**).
 It offers a range of functionalities for CRUD (Create, Read, Update, Delete) operations.

 #### API Endpoints